What’s the Key to a Long-Lasting Relationship?

 Someone recently asked me what the single most important factor is to a long-lasting, healthy relationship.
 Big question!

 I can come up with 10 things pretty quickly, but to try and choose one above the rest is difficult.
 Nevertheless, I’ve come up with one answer which I believe embraces many of the others.

 For a relationship to be healthy and last, each person must show real and authentic interest in the other person, consistently over time.

 As I mentioned, the answer has many other implications.
-Showing real interest over time requires regular and ongoing conversation and interchange, seeking to know and understand, having ongoing feeling, receptivity, and friendship.
+Showing real interest over time requires regular and ongoing conversation and interchange, seeking to know and understand, having ongoing feelings, receptivity, and friendship.

 To really show true interest in someone over time, you must:

 - Have more positive feelings than negative.
-If your feelings are more negative, you will lose interest and eventually become indifferent.
+If your feelings are more negative, you’ll lose interest and eventually become indifferent.

 - Accept the other person, flaws and all.

 - Have the other person’s best “interest” at heart.

 - Be friends.
 Good friends.
 Good friends that trust each other.